Zeeker/blog/content/post/how-to-build-your-professional-website/part-1-hugo/index.md

 This will create a folder named - you might have guessed it - `awesome-future-site`.
 <!-- You could now use `hugo server` to see how it looks, but **spoiler** that would be pretty boring. -->
 You could now use `hugo server` to see how it looks, but (**spoiler**) it's pretty boring.
-By default hugo generates an empty page with nothing in it.
+By default Hugo generates an empty page with nothing in it.
 So how do we make it pretty?

 This is where themes come into play.